Pictured: ‘Hero’ police officer who died trying to save man’s life on train tracks

 Friends took to social media to pay tribute to the officer, while a GoFundMe page has raised more than £83,000 for his family in the aftermath of the tragedy.

 Dave Kerry wrote on Facebook: “Truly awful news to hear about our friend Graham Saville.
-Many good times had with this Hero.
+Many good times had with this hero.
 Rest well mate.”

 Benjamin Rosser added: “A true hero and brave man.
 RIP Sgt Graham Saville. you’re a true inspiration and honour to yourself and your family.”